Cashews are a nut that grows on a tree native to South America, and are an excellent source of unsaturated fats, fiber, and protein.

 Despite that, if you want a bulk source of cashews that are already roasted and salted, and don’t mind the presence of peanut oil, Member’s Mark is still a solid choice.

 Cashews are a tree nut, meaning they belong to the same family of foods as almonds, brazil nuts, hazelnuts, and pecans.
+Tree nuts in general, and cashews in particular, are a fantastic source of healthy fats, high-quality protein, dietary fiber, and important trace minerals like iron, zinc, and magnesium.

 The combination of high fat, fiber, and protein content, plus low carbohydrate and sugar content, makes them a great replacement for processed snack foods.